Vasco SC

-Clube de Desportos Vasco da Gama (/pt/; English: Vasco da Gama Sports Club), commonly referred to as Vasco da Gama or simply Vasco, is an Indian professional football club based in Vasco da Gama, Goa, part of the same named multi-sports club.
+Vasco Sports Club, founded as Clube de Desportos Vasco da Gama (/pt/; English: Vasco da Gama Sports Club), commonly referred to as Vasco da Gama or simply Vasco, is an Indian professional football club based in Vasco da Gama, Goa, part of the same named multi-sports club.
 Incorporated in 1951, the club is nicknamed "The Port Towners", and competes in the Goa Professional League.

 Vasco is the first Goan club run under public shareholding.
 It previously competed in the National Football League, then highest division of Indian football league system.
 The club also appeared in the I-League 2nd Division in later years.

 History

 Formation

 In 1951, residents from the port town of Vasco da Gama, Goa, including the Portuguese garrison stationed there, formed the club called Clube de Desportos Vasco da Gama.
 Tenente Avila became first president of the club.
 On 1 September of that year, the club earned certification; they became affiliated to the Associação de Futebol de Goa (GFA) in 1959.
 It was named after the famous Brazilian club Club de Regatas Vasco da Gama, and similar colours were adopted by it.
 The open fields where the present Tilak Maidan Stadium and were the practice grounds for the players.
 Later a club house was built nearby, which still stands today.